CURENT/agvis/README.md

 > Parsly, N., Wang, J., West, N., Zhang, Q., Cui, H., & Li, F. (2022).
 "DiME and AGVIS A Distributed Messaging Environment and Geographical Visualizer for Large-scale Power System Simulation". arXiv. https://doi.org/https://arxiv.org/abs/2211.11990v1

-> F. Li, K. Tomsovic and H. Cui, "A Large-Scale Testbed as a Virtual Power Grid: For Closed-Loop Controls in Research and Testing," in IEEE Power and Energy Magazine, vol. 18, no. 2, pp. 60-68, March-April 2020, doi: 10.1109/MPE.2019.2959054.

-> H. Cui, F. Li and K. Tomsovic, "Hybrid Symbolic-Numeric Framework for Power System Modeling and Analysis," in IEEE Transactions on Power Systems, vol. 36, no. 2, pp. 1373-1384, March 2021, doi: 10.1109/TPWRS.2020.3017019.

 Please refer as **LTB AGVis** for the first occurence and then refer as **AGVis**.

-# Sponsors
+# Sponsors and Contributors

-This work was funded by NSF and Department of Energy under NSF Award EEC-1041877.
+This work was supported in part by the Engineering Research Center Program of the National Science Foundation and the Department of Energy under NSF Award Number EEC-1041877 and the CURENT Industry Partnership Program.

-# Contributors
+This work was supported in part by the Advanced Grid Research and Development Program in the Office of Electricity at the U.S. Department of Energy.

 AGVis is originally developed by Nicholas West and currently developed and maintained by Nicholas Parsly.

+See [GitHub contributors][GitHub contributors] for the contributor list.

 # License